 The complete history, compiled by Ronnie J. Gilbert, GAAFS Historian, is available: A History of the Georgia Chapter of the American Fisheries Society (444 KB).
 Also, Ronnie Gilbert and Tom Reinert produced a History of the GA-AFS poster (686 KB) and presented it at the 50th Anniversary of the Southern Division, during the 2002 Midyear Meeting in Little Rock, AK.

-Bylaws were last amended in the Spring of 2000.
+Bylaws were last amended in the July 2019.

 Learn more about becoming a member of the Georgia Chapter.